artem-oppermann/Deep-Reinforcement-Learning/README.md

 <img src="https://github.com/artem-oppermann/Deep-Reinforcement-Learning/blob/master/gif%20samples/mountain_car_14.gif" width="430">

-## Deterministic Policy Gradient
+## 3. Deterministic Policy Gradient

-An other approach to solve an environment is using policy gradients.
-This method is usefull in continues action spaces, where the AI must decide from an infinite number of possible actions.
-An example for such a problem is the OpenAI's pendulum.

 > **Problem Discription**: The inverted pendulum swingup problem is a classic problem in the control literature.
 In this version of the problem, the pendulum starts in a random position, and the goal is to swing it up so it stays upright.
 The AI agents becomes an observation state and must decide to apply a force which is continues and is between -2 and +2.